akasa

 Automation Hype

-Savvy readers will greet Automation and AI with raised eyebrows, and with good reason.
+Savvy readers will greet Automation, AI, and generative AI with raised eyebrows, and with good reason.
 According to Google Trends, the term “artificial intelligence” hit peak popularity in late January 2018, and the healthcare industry is now awash with vendors who have effectively reduced AI to a marketing buzzword.

 We can learn from the mistakes of our out-of-industry brethren (and sistren!), especially when it comes to the early iterations of automation.
 Older technologies like robotic process automation (RPA) have been pushed beyond their intended capabilities, resulting in inflexible and brittle automation that is hard to scale and expensive to maintain.